varmox/ygeonline/content/post/vmware-edge-compute-stack.md

 ---
-title: "VMware Edge Compute Stack" # Title of the blog post.
+title: "[Intro] VMware Edge Compute Stack" # Title of the blog post.
 date: 2024-12-30T18:52:03+01:00 # Date of post creation.
 description: "Intro to VMware Edge Compute Stack (ECS)." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.